Dee68/pp5/README.md

 2. Establishing a brand from the ground up takes time and immediate results are unlikely without a sound marketing strategy.
 3. Getting customers organically takes time so the business would need to manually market the business or use paid advertising.
 4. Not having a physical business can make it harder to build trust and loyalty with customers without offering discounts and offers.
-5. As the price point fo the items is lower, the business would need to process a reasonable number of orders per day / week / month for the business to be viable.

 Taking the pros and cons of this business, a subscription model seems to be an unlikely viable model as it requires a customer base and some form of brand loyalty.